 A global expert in international education, Rajika Bhandari is the author of six academic and nonfiction books and several publications that touch upon the themes of movement, migration, and crossing borders.
-Her forthcoming book, America Calling: An accidental immigrant in a country of possibility, is both a manifesto that argues the importance of international students and their value to the U.S., while also being a deeply personal story of her own journey as a foreign student from India.
-Spanning the U.S. and India, the book is an incisive meditation on aspiration and cultural assimilation, of the transformative power of education, and of the pursuit of the American Dream.
-The book is ultimately a call to keep America’s borders and minds open.
+Her forthcoming book, America Calling: A foreign student in a country of possibility, is an unflinching and insightful narrative that explores the global appeal of a Made in America education that is a bridge to America’s successful past and to its future.
+The book is also a deeply personal story of the search for place and voice, and an incisive analysis of America’s relationship with the rest of the world through the most powerful tool of diplomacy: education.
+At a time of growing nationalism, a turning inward, and fear of the “other,” America Calling is ultimately a call to action to keep America’s borders and minds open.

 Rajika’s writings on international students have also appeared in the Guardian, Times Higher Ed, the Huffington Post, the Chronicle of Higher Education, and University World News.
 She has been featured on NPR, PRI International and Voice of America, and been quoted in the BBC, the Wall Street Journal, the New York Times, Ozy, Quartz, DNA, the Times of India, and Time magazine.
 Rajika has spoken to large and intimate audiences about her work at over 100 panels in the U.S. and globally.